johnwight/PWA-for-Analytics/README.md

 ## Getting your PWA Analytics data

 To collect and analyze your PWA data with Analytics, you do not need to  make any configuration changes.
-Analtyics automatically provides all of the same functionality and features as it would with a traditional website.
+Analytics automatically provides all the same functionality and features as it would with a traditional website.

 ## Add offline tracking to increase PWA effectiveness